 Construction activities including vehicles and equipment could expose and have impacts on unknown archeological resources.
 It is possible that previously unrecorded and buried (or otherwise obscured) archeological deposits could be discovered during ground-disturbing activities associated with project implementation.
 Such ground-disturbing activities would include demolition of the existing surface parking lots, overall grading of the project site, and trenching for installation of utilities.
 Thus, the proposed project could have a potentially significant impact on previously unidentified unique archeological resources as defined in section 15064.5 and described above.
 With implementation of Mitigation Measure M-CR-2, Archeological Testing, impacts would be reduced to less than significant with mitigation.
-This mitigation measure requires that archeological resources may be present in the project area, the following measures would be undertaken to avoid any potentially significant adverse effect from the proposed project on buried or submerged historical resources.
+This mitigation measure requires that archeological resources be avoided and, if discovered, that they be treated appropriately.
+Based on a reasonable presumption that archeological resources may be present in the project area, the following measures would be undertaken to avoid any potentially significant adverse effect from the proposed project on buried or submerged historical resources.